syh7/DnDwiki/src/main/resources/parsed/darninia/session 7 - prison break.md

     - Long ago, there was another race: the Andarin.
     - They were the first humanoids in Darninia.
 Descendants from powerful celestials, some could change the sun.
-    - This changed when king Abigor came into power 200 years ago.
+    - This changed when [King Abigor](https://bookstack.hemels.me/books/Darninia/page/king-abigor) came into power 200 years ago.
     - History books say that he came into power 40 years ago, but the king before him is also Abigor.
 He is immortal.
     - He is scared of the Andarin and convinced all races to revolt against the Andarin, killing most of them.
 Only a few survived.
     - Abigor installed a Mythal-spell, creating a new history with a new god, Eureka.
 He stol the spell from "us".